 - - -

-That anniversary day, we had a bottle of bubbly cooling in the hospital sink.
+That anniversary day, we had a bottle of Riesling cooling in the hospital sink.
 Not the most charming kind of cooler, but it did the trick.
-And when we went home after that visit, I remember long evenings in the balcony where I was just as satisfied as I was the other day after that lonely day at work, also then beaming with satisfaction about the food, the sun, the company and the vermouth (which you have guessed rightly as my summer drink).
+And when we went home after that visit, I remember long evenings in the balcony where I was just as satisfied as I was after that lonely day at work the other day, also then beaming with satisfaction about the food, the sun, the company and the vermouth (which you have guessed rightly by now as my summer drink).
 Very different circumstances and yet equally satisfied.
 That to me is the power of appreciating the now.

 Of course, I can feel sad remembering this story because I know how it turned out.
-But my point is, I think I learned from that part of my life that the now is the only part of your life you really do have control of, so you might as well choose to enjoy that moment.
-To put it another way, what you do have control of is your attitude to the present circumstances and only the next few steps in the direction of your intended immediate future.
+But my point is, I think I learned from that part of my life that the now is the only part of your life you really do have control of, so you might as well choose to enjoy the moment.
+To put it another way, what you do have control of is your attitude to the present circumstances and the next few steps in the direction of your intended immediate future.
 Somewhere there, is a choice to see the good in things.
 Or maybe it's a kind of passivity where you allow what is good in that moment to overcome you?
 Or is it a desperate act to grab on to what is valuable?
-At least for me, that had sometimes meant the difference between feeling lonely or being quite alright, as if happiness itself were also an active choice, or something that also needs to be seized.
+At least for me, when I feel frustrated over a situation, it had sometimes meant the difference between feeling lonely or being quite alright, as if happiness itself were also an active choice, or something that also needs to be seized.
 Sometimes this is not harder than taking your dinner out to the balcony.
 Sometimes it takes more effort, with the help of friends.
 At times it happens when I've decided that I should stop crying and I should just do something.
 But I think happiness feels best when you don't even have to do an effort, and that's best achieved when you share happiness with other people.

 - - -

 : I don't think it necessarily means living the present by abandoning any future outlook, which would be resembling denial.
-What it is for me is the ability to appreciate the present, but also the knowledge that I can choose a form of action, which sometimes involves choosing an outlook about something concerning a present situation.
+What it is for me is the ability to appreciate the present, but also the knowledge that I can choose a form of action, which sometimes involves choosing an outlook based something concerning the present.
 As someone said, "the pessimist and the optimist may be equally wrong, but the optimist has a better time".
 You can choose one or the other, yet neither of these states of mind can really exist without some idea of a projected future, no matter how shortsighted.

 .
 Put this way, it's also a reminder, a caution: present happiness is worth appreciating to the full because it's the only thing we have right now for certain, and the only thing we can do something about.
 The future may not hold any promises for long-term happiness.
 But then again, that's the the whole point the uncertainty of the future, isn't it?
 My optimistic side tells me that, logically, that you never really know what the future holds.
 The past is no guarantee of what will and what won't happen, and optimism makes us place our bets where we will likely be most happy, even in light of the future we know nothing about.
 That's what people in love do: they place their bets on the long-term happiness, even at the risk of heartbreak.